Quantum geometry of moduli spaces of local systems and representation theory: Quantized moduli spaces of -local systems as a geometric avatar of TQFT

-\paragraph{Towards a generalisation of the AGT conjecture to any $\G$.} The AGT conjecture \cite{AGT} relates Nekrasov's partition functions \cite{N} of Gaiotto's 4d ${\cal N}=2$ superconformal field theory on $\R^4$ \cite{G} to conformal blocks in Liouville theory.
+The AGT conjecture \cite{AGT} relates Nekrasov's partition functions \cite{N} of Gaiotto's 4d ${\cal N}=2$ superconformal field theory on $\R^4$ \cite{G} to conformal blocks in Liouville theory.
 These 4d SCFT should correspond to infra-red limit of the compactification of the hypothetical six-dimensional superconformal (2,0) theory of type $A_1$ on a genus $g$ Riemann surface $\Sigma$ with $n$ punctures.

 Compactifying the six-dimensional (2,0) theory of type $\G$ on $\Sigma$ one should get more general 4d SCFT, referred to below as ${\rm SCFT_4}(\G; \Sigma)$.
 Recall that the pair of pants decomposition of $S$ assigned to $\Gamma$ determines a Deligne-Mumford boundary divisor ${\rm DM}_\Gamma \subset \overline {\cal M}_{g,n}$.